asahicantu/obsidian/EDC-AI/Presentation.md

 ---
 ## Barganing
-...
+> ...
 But machines have no feelings ...
 * No need to have "human" feelings

 ---
 ## Barganing

-...
+> ...
 But machines cannot do...

 * Technology respected so far our 5 senses

 ---
 ## Barganing
-...
-But machines have cannot code as good as...
+> ...
+But machines cannot code as good as...
 * (GitHub)~30-40%  of  source code is being written by AI
 	* Copilot
 ---